 The finding that lower $n$ values provide a better fit to cosmological data is supported by examining the individual best-fit $\chi^2$ values.
-We present these in table \ref{tab:best_fit_chi2} for $n=2$, $3$, and $4$, as well as for $\Lambda$CDM.
+We present these in table \ref{tab:best_fit_chi2} for $n=2$, $3$, and $4$, as well as for $\Lambda$CDM\footnote{These $\chi^2$ values were obtained by running a steepest-gradient minimizer on the relevant likelihoods.}.
 We find that the $n=2$ model provides that best overall improvement of the fit as compared to $\Lambda$CDM.
 We observe, however, that the improved fit to the SH0ES measurement of $H_0$ is partially offset by a degradation of the goodness-of-fit to the high-$\ell$ CMB tail and to the CMB lensing spectrum.
 We note that the results shown in table \ref{tab:best_fit_chi2} are significantly different than those presented in ref.~\cite{Poulin:2018cxd} due to their use of a coarse-grained effective fluid approach.
 As discussed in section \ref{sec:scaling_solns} above, the coarse-grained approach is a reasonable approximation for $n=2$ deep in the matter-dominated era (see right panel of figure \ref{fig:energy_injection} for $z<500$), but it fails to accurately capture the most important part of scalar field evolution near the peak of the energy injection.
 The coarse-grained approach is inaccurate for $n\geq3$ since the models undergoes at most two oscillations before the onset of dark energy domination, resulting in very different fits once the exact evolution of the scalar field is taken into account.

 We show in table \ref{tab:confidence_interval} the mean, 1$\sigma$ uncertainty, and best fit values for the most relevant cosmological parameters and quantities.
 The $n=2$ best-fit model has the largest Hubble constant value of all models studied in this paper, which is a direct consequence of it having the largest energy injection fraction (see figure \ref{fig:energy_injection}), and therefore the smallest photon-baryon drag horizon.
 The physical dark matter density is also significantly larger for the $n=2$ best-fit model, as is the amplitude of the matter power spectrum as captured through the $\sigma_8$ parameter, for reasons explained above.
 We will perform a thorough comparison between the $n=2$ model and $N_{\rm eff}$ in section \ref{sec:N_eff} below.